David Cassidy Update: Family Torn Apart By Cassidy’s Alcoholism Reunites, Comes Together On His Deathbed

 Cassidy had a DUI arrest in 2010, the International Business Times noted, one in which he was described as courteous and asked the officer “What’s new pussycat?” during his arrest.
 He was arrested again in 2013 and 2014.

-David Cassidy said in a 2014 interview that he was an alcoholic, noting that he had spiraled in the later years of his life after having never gotten into and trouble until he was 60.
+David Cassidy said in a 2014 interview that he was an alcoholic, noting that he had spiraled in the later years of his life after having never gotten into any trouble until he was 60.
 This took a toll on Cassidy’s family as well, creating rifts and leading to his divorce last year.

 [Featured Image by Kevin Winter/Getty Images]